rticommunity/kubernetes-examples/external_to_pod_gw/README.md

 #### 5. Create a StatefulSet for Routing Service.
 `$ kubectl get service`

+Use this command to get the external port assigned by Kubernetes (NodePorts are in the 30000-32767 range by default).

+`$ kubectl get nodes -o wide`

-Use this command to determine the node port assigned by Kubernetes. (***This step is needed to get the port number not the external IP address.
-For PUBLIC_IP, you must use the IP address of an externally accessible node not the IP address of ClusterIP, which only accessible within the cluster***)
+Use this command to get IP addresses of nodes (For PUBLIC_IP, you can use an IP addresses of externally accessible node).

-**(NOTE: Update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in this file).**
+**Update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in this file.**

 `$ kubectl create -f rtiroutingservice.yaml`